dtomlinson91/street_group_tech_test/docs/discussion/cleaning.md

 Some of the data is repeated:

-- Some rows repeated, with the same date + price + address information but with a unique transaction id.
+- Some rows are repeated, with the same date + price + address information but with a unique transaction id.

 <details>
     <summary>Example (PCollection)</summary>